 In the ideal world, dashboards are intended to simplify the lives of their users.
 Sometimes, though, they also make it more complicated.
 In the majority of cases, it happens because of incorrect visualization tools selection, poor and inconsistent design, and, of course, absence of balance between the number of desirable metrics and concise presentation manner.

 Velvetech’s team is well-versed in data engineering and is proficient in healthcare software development.
-Drop us a line, and our seasoned engineers will be happy to assist you in every step of creating a top-notch visualization for your healthcare facility, so you can use your data with maximum efficiency!
+Drop us a line, and our seasoned engineers will be happy to assist you in every step of creating a top-notch visualization and providing expert data visualization consulting services for your healthcare facility, so you can use your data with maximum efficiency!